cnstlungu/pd2mssql/README.md

 ## Requirements

+Given the fact that the package is dependent on SQL Server Bulk insert, the following conditions have to be met:
-The account connecting to SQL Server should have the bulk permission on that particular server.
+* The account connecting to SQL Server should have the bulk permission on that particular server.
+* The SQL Server instance/user have to have access to CSV destination

 See [requirements](https://github.com/cnstlungu/pd2mssql/blob/master/requirements.txt) for package requirements.